 This module provides an overview of the principles and techniques for building & site development and environmental infrastructure.
 The student also obtains an understanding of energy conservation in sustainable construction and building design.

 This module provides a systematic understanding of the cultural context for spatial planning and urban design.
 It also considers what skills might be necessary to anticipate the consequences of urban interventions.
 Students will learn how to evaluate a proposal in a heritage context.

 This module provides an overview of theory and current practice in the preparation and undertaking of Environmental Impact Assessment, Strategic Environmental Assessment and Appropriate Assessment.

 Economic growth increasingly concentrates in new spatial patterns caused by changes in the geographic distribution of flows of people, goods and information.
 This module explores how increasing integration and globalisation of economies have implications for the distribution of economic activities in space and how strategic planning policies respond to this.

 SSPL 9011 Planning Practice logbooks

-While undertaking the 2½ year part-time programme the student must maintain a logbook detailing the areas in which work experience has been gained.
+While undertaking the 2½ year part-time course the student must maintain a logbook detailing the areas in which work experience has been gained.
 The logbook should demonstrate that the student has worked for at least 40 days in each of four practice areas selected from a range of areas of professional planning.
 The range of elements from which a choice can be made reflects the diverse nature of the planning profession.

 SSPL 9012 Urban Design

-This is a practical group project which synergises many of the lessons learned from the full range of modules and learning activities on the programme.
+This is a practical group project which synergises many of the lessons learned from the full range of modules and learning activities on the course.
 The group will step through an evolved process in order to structurally address a given area and propose how it might be regenerated and redesigned towards the creation of a vibrant, resilient and healthy neighbourhood.
 The group will engage with stakeholders and agencies involved in the area's future.